Kuwait Ground [OKKK_GND]

 - Aircraft taxiing from Terminal 4 will be instructed to taxi via W1 to holding point RWY33L.

-- Aircraft taxiing from Terminal 1 or Terminal 5 will be instructed to taxi via the appropriate Apron Exit point onto W1 or W14 followed W1.
+- Aircraft taxiing from Terminal 1 or Terminal 5 will be instructed to taxi via the appropriate Apron Exit point onto W1 or W14 followed by W1.

 - Aircraft taxiing from anywhere East of Terminal 5 shall be instructed to taxi via the appropriate Apron Exit point onto E9, followed by W14 and to hold short of Taxiway W1, they can then be given further instructions approaching W1.